1985 Sudanese coup d'état: Background

 In 1983, President Gaafar Nimeiry declared all Sudan an Islamic state under Sharia law, including the non-Islamic majority southern part of the country.
 The Southern Sudan Autonomous Region was abolished on 5 June 1983, terminating the Addis Ababa Agreement of 1972, which ended the First Sudanese Civil War.
 This move directly initiated the Second Sudanese Civil War in 1983.

+Political and economic discontent against Nimeiri grew over several years prior to 1985, according to Sudanese interviewed by The New York Times, who said that Nimeiri had "begun to alienate almost every sector of Sudanese society".
+Major complaints included the obligatory use of Islamic law throughout Sudan, which upset non-Muslims, especially in the southern part of Sudan, and price increases resulting from an economic austerity program implemented under pressure from the United States (US) and the International Monetary Fund (IMF).
+Price increases in late March 1985 were considered to be a major trigger factor for protests.
+Eight doctors', lawyers' and university lecturers' associations called for a protest on 3 April and a "general political strike until the abolition of the current regime".
+Massive demonstrations took place in Khartoum and around Sudan on 3 April.
+The general strike took place up to 6 April, when Nimeiri was deposed, with a high effectiveness in shutting down governance of Sudan.
+The use of massive civil disobedience that led to the coup d'état deposing Nimeiri from the presidency on 6 April is often referred to as the 1985 Revolution that followed the Sudanese October 1964 Revolution.

+In early 1985, anti-government discontent resulted in a general strike in Khartoum.
+Demonstrators opposed rising food, gasoline, and transport costs.
+The general strike paralysed the country.

 Coup

 The Sudanese Armed Forces took control of the country on 6 April 1985 after more than a week of civil unrest, caused by increasing food prices and growing dissatisfaction with the government of President Nimeiry, who himself came to power in the 1969 coup d'état.
 Nimeiry was in the United States at the time of the coup.

 The coup was announced over the radio.
 The radio studios in Omdurman were heavily guarded by soldiers, who withdrew only after the announcement was made.

-Reportedly, there were two casualties during the coup, killed in a brief shootout as soldiers seized the state security headquarters in the capital Khartoum.
+Reportedly, there were two casualties during the coup, killed in a brief shootout as soldiers seized the headquarters of State Security Organization in the capital Khartoum.
+The powerful State Security Organization was led by Omar al-Tayib.